jump-dev/JuMP.jl/docs/src/developers/contributing.md

 ```julia
 ] dev JuMP
 ```
-This will download the JuMP git repository to `~/.julia/dev/JuMP`.
+This will download the JuMP Git repository to `~/.julia/dev/JuMP`.
 If you're on Windows, this will be `C:\\Users\\<my_name>\\.julia\\dev\\JuMP`.

 !!! warning